-Regarding the availability, Crunchyroll is the winner.
-The service is available in over 170 countries.
-Although content availability varies, and most content is only accessible in the US, the website itself can be accessed in over 170 nations.
+Crunchyroll is available in over 170 countries.
+Although content varies from region to region, the website can be accessed in over 170 nations.

-Funimation, on the other hand, is available in a handful of countries, including:
+Funimation, on the other hand, is available in a handful of countries:

 - New Zealand